openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 The OVSA consists of three components that run in a Kernel-based Virtual Machine (KVM) to run security-sensitive operations in an isolated environment.
 A brief description of the three OVSA components are as follows.
 Click each triangled line for full descriptions.

-<details><summary><b>OVSA Protect Tool</b>: As a model developer, you use the OVSA Protect Tool to generate protected models.
+<details><summary><strong>OVSA Protect Tool</strong>: As a model developer, you use the OVSA Protect Tool to generate protected models.
 You provide instructions to your users use this tool.</summary>

 The Protect Tool:

 * Generates and manages cryptographic keys and related collateral for protected models.
 Cryptographic material is only available in the virtual machine (VM) environment.
 The OVSA key management system lets you use of external Certificate Authorities to generate certificates that you add a key-store.